Our History

 2017

 Following the success of our stage one programme (98% success rate) we received further support from the Scottish Government to continue developing the pilot.
 As our reputation grew, we began to receive requests from local adults and other organisations within the community for support.
 We expanded our service to support other members of the community and secured Strengthening Communities funding which enabled us to take a more strategic approach to community engagement and the development of the organisation.
-Local Environment We took over a stalled space adjacent to our premises which was causing local issues due to fly tipping etc and developed it into a functional creative garden that attracts volunteers from the local community.
+We took over a stalled space adjacent to our premises which was causing local issues due to fly tipping etc and developed it into a functional creative garden that attracts volunteers from the local community.
 To achieve this, we secured funding support from GHA, Health Lottery and stalled spaces initiative.
 We employed two local people, developed horticultural activities and now have several cultural events in the creative garden throughout the year.

-We were successful in securing the opportunity to provide money management skills within the local community and now contract with the Wheatley Group to deliver these programs to the wider community.
-Skills Development Scotland Swamp now have significant experience of the strategic skills pipeline, following the success of both our stage one and stage two programs we decided to test the possibility of delivering an EF stage 3 training programme.
-We submitted a proposal and were successful in securing a contract from SDS to deliver this element of the EF fund and are currently developing this area of our work.
-Schools Programs We continue to work with the schools delivering PSD support for young people disengaged from learning.
+We continue to work with the schools delivering PSD support for young people disengaged from learning.
 We are engaged in the thriving places and sit within the Children and young people group.
-Princes Trust Due to the success of the programme in 2016 Princes Trust have expressed an interest in Swamp becoming their preferred provider for delivery of their get into music programme and we continue to contract with them to deliver programs throughout the year.
-16+ The 16+ team within city government have commissioned SWAMP to deliver several bespoke programs over the last couple of year and continue to provide both referrals to our employability programs and contract our services.
+Due to the success of the programme in 2016 Kings Trust have expressed an interest in SWAMP becoming their preferred provider for delivery of their get into music programme and we continue to contract with them to deliver programs throughout the year.
+The 16+ team within city government have commissioned SWAMP to deliver several bespoke programs over the last couple of year and continue to provide both referrals to our employability programs and contract our services.

-Strategic Groups Swamp are now members of various strategic groups operating at a local and city-wide level addressing key themes in youth employability, health and wellbeing and cultural diversity.
+Swamp are now members of various strategic groups operating at a local and city-wide level addressing key themes in youth employability, health and wellbeing and cultural diversity.